-The purpose of the Vancouver Clinical Program for Alopecia Areata is to provide patients affected by alopecia areata with the most up to date treatments and to research new, and more effective treatments.
-The Vancouver Clinical Program for Alopecia Areata Program sees patients around the world.
+The purpose of the Whistler Clinical Program for Alopecia Areata is to provide patients affected by alopecia areata with the most up to date treatments and to research new, and more effective treatments.
+The Whistler Clinical Program for Alopecia Areata Program sees patients around the world.
 The Program sees patients with some of the most challenging types of alopecia areata.
 Many of our recent publications are shown below.

 Donovan JC.
 Successful treatment of corticosteroid resistant ophiasis type alopecia areata with platelet rich plasma.
 In Press.

 Salsberg JM and Donovan J. The safety and efficacy of diphencyprone for the treatment of alopecia areata in children.
 Arch Dermatol.
 2012 Sep;148(9):1084-5.

 Spano F and Donovan JC.
 Alopecia Areata.
 Part 1: Pathogenesis, Diagnosis and Prognosis: Canadian Family Physician.
 Sept 2015.

 Spano F and Donovan JC.
 Alopecia Areata.
 Part 2: Treatment: Canadian Family Physician.
 Sept 2015.